 - You participated in the activity for more than 500 hours.

-- Your participation was substantially all the participation in the activity of all individuals for the tax year, including the participation of individuals who did not own any interest in the activity.
+- Your participation was substantially all the participation in the activity of all individuals for the tax year, including the participation of individuals who didn't own any interest in the activity.

-- You participated in the activity for more than 100 hours during the tax year, and you participated at least as much as any other individual (including individuals who did not own any interest in the activity) for the year.
+- You participated in the activity for more than 100 hours during the tax year, and you participated at least as much as any other individual (including individuals who didn't own any interest in the activity) for the year.

-- You materially participated in the activity for any 5 (whether or not consecutive) of the 10 immediately preceding tax years.
+- You materially participated in the activity (other than by meeting this fifth test) for any 5 (whether or not consecutive) of the 10 immediately preceding tax years.

 - Based on all the facts and circumstances, you participated in the activity on a regular, continuous, and substantial basis during the year.

-You did not materially participate in the activity under test (7) if you participated in the activity for 100 hours or less during the year.
-Your participation in managing the activity does not count in determining whether you materially participated under this test if:
+You didn't materially participate in the activity under test (7) if you participated in the activity for 100 hours or less during the year.
+Your participation in managing the activity doesn't count in determining whether you materially participated under this test if:

 - Any person other than you received compensation for managing the activity, or